Reynato Puno: Family

 Puno was married to Luzviminda T. Delgado-Puno (1940–2006), a lawyer who had been the Clerk of Court of the Supreme Court from 1993 to 2005.
-Luz Puno (daughter of Dr. Gregorio and Anastacia Delgado) graduated cum laude (Bachelor of Laws) in 1961 at the University of the East, and passed the Bar examinations of that same year, when she was just 21 years old.
-Their children and their spouses are Reynato Jr. and Cheryl Mae H. Yap; Emmanuel and Rachelle Catherine Fabreo, and their only daughter Ruth Puno; their three grandchildren are Alessandra Isabelle, Laticia Raquelle and Elijah Rey Puno.
-Luzviminda D. Puno died at 5:10 am, April 12, 2006 at the St. Luke's Medical Hospital, Quezon City due to complications from heart surgery.
+She died at 5:10 am, April 12, 2006, at the St. Luke's Medical Hospital, Quezon City due to complications from heart surgery.
 On April 25, 2007, Narcisa "Sisang" Serrano Puno, 92, mother of Chief Justice Reynato S. Puno, died at the Philippine Heart Center in Quezon City.
-Mrs. Puno was the widow of the late attorney Isaac I. Puno Sr. Their children and their spouses were Judge Isaac Puno Jr. (who died due to an assassin's bullet in 1977), and Rosella Jean Makasiar Puno, attorney Leven Puno and Nelly Reyes Puno, Chief Justice Reynato and attorney Luzviminda Delgado Puno, Dr. Carlito Puno and Dr. Magdalena N. Puno, Edwin Puno, Dr. Paul Puno and Procesa Bravo Puno, Dr. Myrna Puno Velasquez and Renato Velasquez, Isaac Puno III and Mary Resurreccion Tiambeng Puno, and Marilyn Puno Santiago and Rolando Santiago, and grandchildren.

 Year one

 Extrajudicial killings summit

 The 22nd Puno Supreme Court held a National Consultative Summit on extrajudicial killings on July 16 and 17, 2007 at the Manila Hotel.
 Invited representatives from the three branches of the government participated (including the AFP, the PNP, CHR, media, academe, civil society and other stakeholders).
 Puno gave the keynote speech and closing remarks.
 Puno searches for major solutions to solve forced disappearances.
 During the first day of the summit, the speakers presented their respective papers comprising significant inputs from their respective sectors, while on the second day, the participants were broken up into 12 groups (chaired by a Justice) and take part in a workshop.
 Local and international observers (the diplomatic corps and representatives from various international organizations) were accredited.
 Puno informed that "the summit highlight will be a plenary session where each of the 12 groups shall report to the body their recommended resolutions.
 The reports and proposals were synthesized and then transmitted to the concerned government agencies for appropriate action".
 On the other hand, the earlier slated Malacañang-sponsored Mindanao Peace and Security Summit (July 8–10, 2007 at Cagayan de Oro City), would focus on how to make the anti-terror law, or the Human Security Act (HSA) of 2007, more acceptable to the public.
 It would probably steal the thunder from Puno's own summit on extrajudicial killings and forced disappearances.